Julie Hesmondhalgh: Activism and fundraising

 Hesmondhalgh is a Labour Party member.
 In August 2015, she endorsed Jeremy Corbyn's campaign in the Labour Party leadership election.
 She tweeted: "Proudly supporting Jeremy Corbyn in the Labour leadership contest."
 She campaigned for Corbyn as party leader in the 2017 UK general election.
 In May 2017, speaking at Labour's general election campaign launch in Manchester, she said: "I realised the Labour party and its core values would finally be in line with my own deeply held socialist beliefs about equality, justice and peace."

-On 1 May 2013, Hesmondhalgh appeared on ITV game show All Star Mr & Mrs with husband Ian, and won £20,000 for Maundy Relief.
+On 1 May 2013, Hesmondhalgh appeared on ITV game show All Star Mr & Mrs with her husband Ian, and won £20,000 for Maundy Relief.

 Hesmondhalgh was awarded the Freedom of Hyndburn in 2015.
 She was also made an honorary life member of Bolton Socialist Club for her "outstanding contribution to socialism in 2015.

-Hesmondhalgh is a patron of the following organisations: Trans Media Watch, Maundy Relief, Marple Drama, WAST, Manchester People's Assembly, Reuben's Retreat, The Alex Williams Believe and Achieve Trust, and The Sophie Lancaster Foundation (for whom she and Ian held a creative writing competition in schools across the North West in 2011).
-The latter organisation was set up following the murder of Sophie Lancaster.

-In 2019, she set up the group 500 Acts of Kindness, a fundraising community in which 500 members donate a pound a week to give to an individual, group, family or organisation in need.
+Hesmondhalgh is a patron of Trans Media Watch.
+In 2019, she set up the fundraising community group 500 Acts of Kindness.
 In 2025, she was granted honorary lifetime membership to Equity following her efforts to save Oldham Coliseum from being demolished.